RGLab/BNCResponse/BNCAnalysis.md

 ```

 ![plot of chunk PCAforClusters](figure/PCAforClusters-1.png)

+*Figure 4: Looking for clusters in Tcells using PCA on corrected and uncorrected data*

 We also try to do the same using `t-SNE` as implemented in the `Rtsne` package, which is a non-linear dimension reduction technique, which has been successfully applied to single-cell data.